squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 == Access Lists ==
 There are a number of different access lists:

- * '''http_access''': Allows HTTP clients (browsers) to access the HTTP port.
+ * [[http://www.squid-cache.org/Doc/config/http_access/|http_access]]: Allows HTTP clients (browsers) to access the HTTP port.
 This is the primary access control list.
- * '''http_reply_access''': Allows HTTP clients (browsers) to receive the reply to their request.
+ * [[http://www.squid-cache.org/Doc/config/http_reply_access/|http_reply_access]]: Allows HTTP clients (browsers) to receive the reply to their request.
 This further restricts permissions given by http_access, and is primarily intended to be used together with the rep_mime_type acl type for blocking different content types.
- * '''icp_access''': Allows neighbor caches to query your cache with ICP.
+ * [[http://www.squid-cache.org/Doc/config/icp_access/|icp_access]]: Allows neighbor caches to query your cache with ICP.
- * '''miss_access''': Allows certain clients to forward cache misses through your cache.
+ * [[http://www.squid-cache.org/Doc/config/miss_access/|miss_access]]: Allows certain clients to forward cache misses through your cache.
 This further restricts permissions given by http_access, and is primarily intended to be used for enforcing sibling relations by denying siblings from forwarding cache misses through your cache.
- * '''cache''': Defines responses that should not be cached.
+ * [[http://www.squid-cache.org/Doc/config/cache/|cache]]: Defines responses that should not be cached.
- * '''redirector_access''': Controls which requests are sent through the redirector pool.
+ * [[http://www.squid-cache.org/Doc/config/url_rewrite_access/|url_rewrite_access]]: Controls which requests are sent through the redirector pool.
- * '''ident_lookup_access''': Controls which requests need an Ident lookup.
+ * [[http://www.squid-cache.org/Doc/config/ident_lookup_access/|ident_lookup_access]]: Controls which requests need an Ident lookup.
- * '''always_direct''': Controls which requests should always be forwarded directly to origin servers.
+ * [[http://www.squid-cache.org/Doc/config/always_direct/|always_direct]]: Controls which requests should always be forwarded directly to origin servers.
- * '''never_direct''': Controls which requests should never be forwarded directly to origin servers.
+ * [[http://www.squid-cache.org/Doc/config/never_direct/|never_direct]]: Controls which requests should never be forwarded directly to origin servers.
- * '''snmp_access''': Controls SNMP client access to the cache.
+ * [[http://www.squid-cache.org/Doc/config/snmp_access/|snmp_access]]: Controls SNMP client access to the cache.
- * '''broken_posts''': Defines requests for which squid appends an extra CRLF after POST message bodies as required by some broken origin servers.
+ * [[http://www.squid-cache.org/Doc/config/broken_posts/|broken_posts]]: Defines requests for which squid appends an extra CRLF after POST message bodies as required by some broken origin servers.
- * '''cache_peer_access''': Controls which requests can be forwarded to a given neighbor (peer).
+ * [[http://www.squid-cache.org/Doc/config/cache_peer_access/|cache_peer_access]]: Controls which requests can be forwarded to a given neighbor (peer).

 '''Notes''':

 An access list ''rule'' consists of an ''allow'' or ''deny'' keyword, followed by a list of ACL element names.